 Use Case: Authentication Snippet

-A good use case for the snippets feature is building an authentication flow; you don't need nor want to rewrite all authentication steps for every single test.
+A good use case for the snippets feature is building an authentication flow; you don't need to rewrite all authentication steps for every single test.
 Instead, call the snippet that contains these authentication details.
 Another good example is integration testing, where you can reuse various tests to create one larger flow.

 Below is an example of how to create an Authentication Snippet.